Tyre Nichols documents: Officer never explained stop to him

 Photos of Harris’ face taken after his release on bail about nine days later show thick scabs on his forehead and a healing black eye.

-The suit accuses officers of fabricating evidence to support charges against Harris.
+The suit accuses officers of fabricating evidence to support charges against Harris, including being a convicted felon in possession of a handgun, criminal trespass and evading arrest.

 Also, a woman told WREG-TV that she tried to warn the Memphis Police Department about Haley after a Feb.
 21, 2021, encounter.
 Kadejah Townes said she was returning a movie to a Redbox machine at a Walgreens when police responded to a false shooting call.
 Police initially told her she could leave, she said, but then officers stopped her when she put her car in reverse.
 Haley placed handcuffs on Townes so roughly that she feared her arm was dislocated, she said.